cuyu/scrapy-lianjia/README.md

 - `scrapy shell URL` can be used for debugging specific url
 - `scrapy crawl lianjia -s LOG_FILE=scrapy.log` will save the logging info into a file

+## TODO list
+- Add analysis for different houses of the same time
+- Add analysis for the same house of different time
+- Add function of scheduling the script
+- Use proxy to crawl data more quickly

 [scrapy_web]: <http://scrapy.org/>
 [lianjia_web]: <http://sh.lianjia.com/ershoufang>